 As a Farm Bureau agent, it’s important to be flexible.
 Agents are often thrown into unexpected situations, and they need to be dependable when a client/member needs them the most.
 Farm Bureau agents aren’t in it for the quick sale - they’re there for the long haul.

 8. “Be open to using the resources that are available to you.
 Do the joint work with fellow agents because you can learn from them and you can see different selling techniques.” – Mary Winter, KS agent

 Farm Bureau agents know insurance inside and out, but they also know they can always learn from their fellow agents.
 They reach out to their agency manager, fellow agents, sales support and many others to make sure they’re providing the best service possible.

 9. “My manager once told me you will never sell anything sitting in the office.
-Not bad advice. – Douglas Bacon, IA agent
+Not bad advice.” – Douglas Bacon, IA agent

 By getting out in the community and meeting people on the street, in the local coffee shop, at the high school basketball game, you’ll develop a deeper understanding of what you’re helping those in your town protect.

-Great Farm Bureau agents do just that: they listen and they persevere.
 Agents take time to listen to their client/members’ wants and needs to make sure they’re properly covered at the right time.
 By having the patience to listen closely to their client/members, Farm Bureau agents can help identify gaps in coverage and potentially find discounts.